sashacsy/arca-docs/docs/how-to/managing-content/ingest-guide.md

 24. Relationships:
     * If this item has relationships to other items, whether inside or outside of the repository, you would put that information here.
     * **The fields in this section all describe the item this object has a relationship with, not the item itself.**
-    * Fill in these fields if applicable; not strictly neessary or recommended if the related item is in your repository, to avoid duplicated and outdated metadata.
+    * Fill in these fields if applicable; not strictly necessary or recommended if the related item is in your repository, to avoid duplicated and outdated metadata.
 25. Notes:
     * Multiple Note entries can be made via the "Add Note" button.
     * Notes may be given a Type to differentiate them.